Impressions from Seahawks OTAs: Rainn Wilson drops by the office; OL Phil Haynes gets a chance

-Wednesday’s Seahawks OTA (Organized Team Activity), the second one of the spring open to the media, didn’t really look a whole lot different than the first one media got to see last week.
+Wednesday’s Seahawks organized team activity (OTA) practice, the second one of the spring open to the media, didn’t really look a whole lot different than the first one the media got to see last week.

-Actually take that back.
-One thing that didn’t happen last time — and may never happen again — took place Wednesday as actor Rainn Wilson handled the hold on one field goal attempt by Jason Myers, a 38-yarder that was good.
+Actually, take that back.
+One thing that didn’t happen last time — and may never happen again in the annals of Seahawks football — occurred Wednesday as actor Rainn Wilson handled the hold on one field goal attempt by Jason Myers, a 38-yarder that was good, much to the delight of the longtime The Office star, who raised his arms in triumph and then happily slapped hands with many of the rest of his “teammates.”

 The Seattle native and lifelong Seahawks fan attended all of the workout and seemed to have a particular affinity for the specialists, hanging around the kicking battery throughout.

-And one notable player who was present before was absent Wednesday — projected starting left guard Mike Iupati.
-Since coach Pete Carroll didn’t talk to media afterward there was no word on Iupati’s absence, but veterans often are gone for any manner of reasons for what are voluntary workouts.
+And one notable player who was present before was absent Wednesday: projected starting left guard Mike Iupati.
+Because coach Pete Carroll didn’t talk to media afterward there was no word on Iupati’s absence, but veterans often are gone for any manner of reasons for what are voluntary workouts.

-Iupati was one of eight players who as of today would likely be starters who did not take part in the team portion of drills Wednesday, though all of the rest were present.
+Iupati was one of eight players who, as of today, would likely be starters who did not take part in the team portion of drills Wednesday, though all of the rest were present.

 Other potential starters who are limited in their work are linebackers Bobby Wagner and K.J.
 Wright, safeties Bradley McDougald and Delano Hill, defensive end Ziggy Ansah, defensive tackle Jarran Reed and running back Chris Carson.
-Wagner is present but not taking part while his contract works itself.
-Wright is being purposely limited to rest his knee after last season when he missed 11 games due to issues that began with an injury in the preseason that required surgery, while the others are all coming off of offseason surgeries.
+Wagner is present but not taking part while his contract works itself out.
+Wright is being purposely limited to rest his knee after last season, when he missed 11 games due to issues that began with an injury in the preseason that required surgery, while the others are all coming off offseason surgeries.

-Linebacker Mychal Kendricks, also a potential starter, also appeared to be on the Wright plan of doing some limited work but not taking part in team drills.
+Linebacker Mychal Kendricks, also a potential starter, appeared to be on the Wright plan of doing some limited work but not taking part in team drills.

 Other players who were out included receivers Caleb Scott, Gary Jennings and Malik Turner, offensive linemen Jordan Roos and Demetrius Knox, linebacker Ben Burr-Kirven, defensive lineman Nazair Jones and tight end Will Dissly.
 Defensive tackle Al Woods also appeared limited during team drills (meaning, I didn’t really see him do any but he was there).